-"Christianity stands out to say no, this is not the end.
-God does not allow us to be sealed up in a box and forgotten.
+"Christianity stands out to say no, this man and the black man shall sing together. is not the end.
+Goddoes not allow us to be sealed up in a box and forgotten.
 Our lives on earth are just a stepping stone to a rich life with Him.
-Sports Corner NFL Adds Sixth Official, Plans for Wide-Open Year BY ROBERT E. SMITH league has put a sixth official on the field.

-The sixth whistle-tooter was needed because "the players are getting older and faster," an NFL spokesman explained, 34 years old.
-He didn't mention it, but probably the

-present officials are getting older and
+Sports Corner Minister Asks NFL Adds Sixth Official, Plans for Wide-Open Year BY ROBERT E, SMITH That may mean an exciting season in 1965 -- or just higher-priced tickets. years one of the pro game's top punters, The sixth whistle-tooter was needed because "the players are getting older and faster," an NFL spokesman explained, 34 years old.
+He didn't mention it, but probably the present officials are getting older and slower, too.

-slower, too.

-The sixth official will be responsible for keeping time and checking the passer on forward or lateral passes. a view this fall.
+The sixth official will be responsible for keeping time and checking the passer on forward or lateral passes.
+That sixth man may have one heck of a view this fall.